exasol/r-exasol/README.md

 ### Known issues

-ODBC drivers 7.1.1 & 7.1.2 under MacOsX BigSur have a dependency issue.
+1. ODBC drivers 7.1.1 & 7.1.2 under MacOsX BigSur have a dependency issue.
 If you have problems under MacOsX and see an error message like ```...libexaodbc-io418sys.dylib not found```, please update to the latest ODBC driver, version 7.1.3 works fine.
+2. The Exasol ODBC driver does not support encoding of curly braces for passwords in the connection string: You can use curly braces to encode semicolons in passwords in the connection string, like `...,PWD={he;llo},...`.
+However, passwords like `he{{;o` are currently not supported.

 ## Getting started